ErikDorstel/stringFlow/README.md

 Audio Adaptor Board https://www.pjrc.com/store/teensy3_audio.html

-You will find a schematic within the repository.
+You will find a schematic within the documentation folder.
 The schematic contains additional parts for power supply and MIDI interface.
 The synthesizer uses a MIDI keyboard to control it.
-A description of the used MIDI codes are part of the repository.
+A description of the used MIDI codes are part of the documentation folder.

+The chords.h file contain definitions for major and minor chords.
+Feel free to add more chords.

+The